himmAllRight/himmAllRight-source/resources/templates/md/posts/ZFS-Backups-To-LUKS-External.md

 Notice that I specify *two* snapshots in the send command, to define the range of differences to send.

 #### A Minor Issue

-When I first tried sending my incremental backup, I had a minor issue.
-ZFS gave me an error saying that my destination had been changed since last snapshot (meaning the base snapshot on the externalBackup pool).
-I looked this up online and it appears that sometimes, just looking around the pool can change files.
-Some people recommended setting the destination pool to read-only, so I did it to my backup pool:
+The first time I tried sending an incremental backup, I encountered a minor issue.
+ZFS gave me an error stating that my destination had been changed since last snapshot (meaning the base snapshot on the externalBackup pool).
+I looked this up online and it seems that sometimes, just looking around the pool can change files.
+Some people recommended setting the destination pool to read-only, so I did that to my backup pool with:

 ```
 sudo zfs set readonly=on externalBackup
 ```

-I am not sure if this will mitigate this problem in the future, but time will tell.
+I am not sure if this will eliminate this problem in the future, but I guess I will find out.

 I still had the error when sending, so I added the `-F` flag to the `zfs recv` command.
 I am not sure if this was the *best* solution, but it seemed to be okay.
 I also thought about rolling back to the snapshot, and then copying which is likely a safer method (if you don't mind losing the "changes" on the destination pool).